iconify/website/docs/libraries/tools/import/json.md

 This tutorial is part of [import functions documentation](./index.md) in [Iconify Tools](../index.md).

-There is no special function for importing icon set because it is redundant.
+There is no special function for importing an icon set because it is redundant.
 All you have to do is read content from file, parse JSON data and create new `[type]IconSet` instance.

 ## Example